ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2025.10.30.md

 - GR to setup a technical discussion to discuss further for anyone interested

 ### Internal Facing Docs
-- TW to write a ticket to put through to a planning meeting an discuss more then
+- TW to write a ticket to put through to a planning meeting and discuss more then

 ### SSH Keys
 - Issue bumped to next retrospective